sauvc/rulebook/rulebook.md

 The first task, Navigation, is mandatory and **must be completed** before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies <span class="end"><em>end of attempt</em></span>.

 ### 1. Navigation
 The aim of the this task is to swim through a gate in water.
-The gate may be located anywhere on a horitontal line, parallel to the side of the swimmin pool, approximately 800 cm away from the starting point.
+The gate may be located anywhere on a horizontal line, parallel to the side of the swimming pool, approximately 8m away from the starting point.
 See Figure 3.
 The AUV has to swim through the 150 cm high gate without touching the gate.

 ![flare](img/gate-2016.jpg)
 <div class="caption"> Figure 7.
 Picture of the gate from 2016 Competition.</div>